code-423n4/2022-10-zksync/README.md

 #### DiamondInit

 It is a one-function contract, that implements the logic of initialing diamond proxy.
-It is called only once on the diamond constructor and doesn't save in the diamond as a facet.
+It is called only once on the diamond constructor and is not saved in the diamond as a facet.

-Implementation detail - function return magic value just like it is designed in [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), but the magic value is 32 bytes in size.
+Implementation detail - function returns magic value just like it is designed in [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), but the magic value is 32 bytes in size.

 #### DiamondCutFacet